thuliteio/docs/content/advanced/cms/decap-cms.md

 ---
 title: "Decap Cms"
-description: "Decap CMS (formerly Netlify CMS) is an open-source, Git-based content management system."
+description: "Integrate Decap CMS with Thulite using Git-backed content editing and configurable collections that map directly to your Markdown structure."
-summary: "Decap CMS (formerly Netlify CMS) is an open-source, Git-based content management system."
+summary: "Integrate Decap CMS with Thulite using Git-backed content editing and configurable collections that map directly to your Markdown structure."
 date: 2026-03-24T08:10:51+01:00
 lastmod: 2026-05-28T11:21:22+02:00
 draft: false